 Anti-money laundering infractions were among the top enforcement issues for the Financial Industry Regulatory Authority during the first half of 2014, in terms of the total fines reported, with FINRA reporting levying $11.3 million in AML fines and 17 AML cases.

 Keith Fisher, a lawyer in Ballard Spahr’s Washington office, wrote in a recent legal alert that FinCEN’s proposal has been two years in the making, and that the proposal adds a new requirement for these financial institutions to know the real people who own, control and profit from companies (also known as “beneficial owners”) — and verify their identities.
+As Fisher explains, in defining what constitutes a “beneficial owner,” each of the above mentioned financial institutions would have to identify:

 - Each individual who owns 25% or more of the equity interests in the juridical entity that is the customer of the covered financial institution; and